PDLT-University-of-York/test-split-site/docs/ultra/form.md

 - difficulties/topics to focus on in review sessions

 !!!
 Warning
-    Although it is possible, **don't use a Form as a graded assessment** - please [use the Test tool](test.md) instead.
+    Although it is possible, **don't use a Form as a graded assessment**.
+Use the [Test tool](../ultra/test.md) instead.

 !!! tip "Alternative tools"

-    [Padlet](../other-tools/padlet.md) or [Google Forms](https://subjectguides.york.ac.uk/data/gathering) can be used in a similar way, but allow anonymous responses.
+    [Padlet](../other-tools/padlet.md) or [Google Forms](https://subjectguides.york.ac.uk/data/gathering) can also be used for surveys, but allow anonymous responses.

 ## Form content